DNPLab/DNPLab/docs/source/index.rst

 Welcome to DNPLab
 =================

 Welcome to the DNPLab documentation.
 DNPLab is an Open Source Python package for importing and processing Dynamic Nuclear Polarization (DNP) data.
-The aim of the project is to provide a free, turn-key processing package for easy processing and analysis of DMP-NMR data.
+The aim of the project is to provide a free, turn-key processing package for easy processing and analysis of DNP-NMR data.

 DNPLab is a collaborative project created by